michaelborck-books/ai-as-a-teaching-partner/booklet/00-front-matter.md

 AI tools were used in the initial drafting of this document.
 All content has been reviewed and edited by the author for accuracy and pedagogical appropriateness.

 The goal is not to be cutting-edge or technically impressive.
-The goal is to help business educators do their work better—prepare confident, competent, ethical professionals for complex workplaces.
+The goal is to help business educators do their work better,prepare confident, competent, ethical professionals for complex workplaces.

----
+,

 ## Business Education Team